-Let's take a closer look at all of these areas to get a better sense of what CSU East Bay offers and if it sounds like a good fit for you.
+Let's take a look at these areas to get a clearer idea of what CSU East Bay offers and if it could be a good fit for you.

-It is slightly difficult to get into CSU East Bay.
+It is not difficult to get into CSU East Bay.
 The acceptance rate at CSU East Bay is 74%.
-Out of 15,963 applications received in 2021, 11,824 students were offered admission.
+Out of 15,963 applications received in 2022, 11,824 students were offered admission.

-About 75% of students who start at CSU East Bay return the next year.
-Around 42% of students who started at CSU East Bay earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Out of all the first-year, full-time undergrads who start at CSU East Bay, around 75% are still enrolled the next year.
+42% of CSU East Bay undergrads graduate within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-In 2020, students graduated with an average of $19,149 in student loans for each student with debt.
+The average student debt for graduates in the class of 2022 was around $19,149 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If California State University, East Bay seems like a school you want to apply to, click the heart button to save it to your college list.

 Choose one of the options below to learn more about CSU East Bay: